dominicgaliano/data-structures-and-algorithms/README.md

 | Adding Index   | N/A        |
 | Removing Index | N/A        |

+### Suffix Tree

+- A suffix is a non-empty substring at the end of a string
+  - Ex.
+All possible suffixes of HORSE are E, SE, RSE, ORSE, HORSE
+- A suffix array is an array containing all the sorted suffixes of a string
+  - It is actually just an array of indices, since there is not need to store the suffixes if you know the original string

 ## Algorithms

 ### Breadth First Search (BFS) Graph Traversal